jonasmcferreira/whiteiron/jhed-wasteland/four-villages.md

     - no religion frowned upon (even evil ones)
     - Sammul only cermons about community, and the benefits of hardship of labor
     - Each day, something is tossed off the cliff into Jhed Wasteland as an offering

+Sammul (Tortle) - religious leader, can cast Remove Curse accepts all faiths (good/evil), and focuses on guiding people through their faith and crises

 ### Law